-The clinician- scientists are selected by a joint Pfizer-Massachusetts General Hospital Search Committee and employed by the Massachusetts General Hospital.
+The clinician-scientists are selected by a joint Pfizer-Mass General Search Committee and employed by Mass General.
 There is a 75% protected time commitment to the Pfizer ECD organization and a 25% commitment to clinical activities at Massachusetts General Hospital within the Department of Neurology.
 The program provides annual salary support plus benefits.
 The awardee may receive additional support for tuition, travel and supplies.
-Appointments begin on July 1st, 2020.
+Appointments begin on July 1st, 2022.

 - Fellow or junior faculty in Neurology

-- Ability to commit 75% of time to Pfizer and 25% of time to MGH
+- Ability to commit 75% of time to Pfizer and 25% of time to Mass General

 How to Apply

-Submit the following materials as a single PDF to Carol Qian by November 1, 2020:
+Submit the following materials as a single PDF to Erica Ratti by November 1, 2021:

 - Application form